Helen McCookerybook: Lost Women of Rock Music (2007/12)

 Lost Women of Rock Music: Female Musicians of the Punk Era was first published in July 2007, with an updated (Second Edition) paperback brought out in 2012.
-The book featured interviews with The Slits, Gina Birch (The Raincoats), The Mo-dettes, Enid Williams (Girlschool), Dolly Mixture, Gaye Black (The Adverts), Vi Subversa (Poison Girls), Rhoda Dakar, Lucy O'Brien, Attila the Stockbroker, Caroline Coon, Geoff Travis and the late John Peel.
+The book featured interviews with the Slits, Gina Birch (The Raincoats), the Mo-dettes, Enid Williams (Girlschool), Dolly Mixture, Gaye Black (The Adverts), Vi Subversa (Poison Girls), Rhoda Dakar, Lucy O'Brien, Attila the Stockbroker, Caroline Coon, Geoff Travis and the late John Peel.

 Stories from the She-Punks (2018)

 Inspired by The Lost Women of Rock Music: Female Musicians of the Punk Era, Gina Birch and Helen Reddington produced the documentary film Stories from the She-Punks: Music with a different agenda, focusing on woman instrumentalists from the punk-inspired bands of the 70s.

 It had a 'first glimpse' screening at the British Library on 10 June 2016.
-The World Premiere was at the Doc’n Roll London 2018 Film Festival at the Genesis Cinema, on 10 November 2018.
-Since then, it has been screened in Belfast, Liverpool, Brighton, Edinburgh, Nottingham, Lemington Spa, Manchester, Bristol, Glasgow, and Lincoln (mainly hosted by Doc’n Roll Festival).
+The World Premiere was at the Doc'n Roll London 2018 Film Festival at the Genesis Cinema, on 10 November 2018.
+Since then, it has been screened in Belfast, Liverpool, Brighton, Edinburgh, Nottingham, Lemington Spa, Manchester, Bristol, Glasgow, and Lincoln (mainly hosted by Doc'n Roll Festival).

+The term 'she-punks' was created by Reddington for the British Library punk exhibition in 2016.
+It has since been used for a 2019 book title, Revenge of the She-Punks by Vivien Goldman, a music compilation, Guerrilla Girls!
+She-Punks & Beyond 1975-2016 (Ace), and a fashion label.

-She’s at the Controls (2021)
+She's at the Controls (2021)

-She’s at the Controls: Sound Engineering, Production and Gender Ventriloquism in the 21st Century was published in paperback in March 2021.
+She's at the Controls: Sound Engineering, Production and Gender Ventriloquism in the 21st Century was published in paperback in March 2021.
 It is a socio-historical examination of the roles of women studio professionals in the UK music industry taken from analysis of interviews with 30 practitioners over 6 years.
 Interviewees included Laura B, Janet Beat, Isobel Campbell, Olga Fitzroy, Mandy Parnell, Susan Rogers, Sandie Shaw and Tina Weymouth.